 Parkinson’s disease and my father….

 My father was diagnosed with Parkinson’s in 2009, the same year that Mammy was diagnosed with Alzheimer’s.
-In his youth, Daddy was renowned for his dancing skills, locals tagged him ‘Samba’ and ‘Electric Legs’ for his speed and skill around the West of Ireland dancehalls in the 1950’s.
+In his youth, Daddy was renowned for his dancing skills.
+The locals tagged him, ‘Samba’ and ‘Electric Legs’ because of his skill dancing.
+He would frequent the West of Ireland dancehalls in the 1950’s.
 Such cruel irony then that Parkinson’s fights a daily battle with his, once electric, legs.
 Daddy has come up with his own term for it, which he defines as ‘Jithery Legs’.

 I was talking to a nurse recently and was telling her the story of the ‘Jithery Legs’.
-She told me that she had nursed many Parkinson’s patients and found that when she suggested rhythm and counting to them it greatly helped to regulate their walk.
-I instantly thought of what an Army drill instructor would say to call the marching rhythm for his soldiers ,and decided I would suggest it to Daddy next time the ‘Jithery Legs’ took over.
+The nurse told me that she had cared for many Parkinson’s patients.
+She found that when she suggested rhythm and counting to them, it helped to regulate their walk.
+I thought of what an Army drill instructor would say.
+The call to the marching rhythm for his soldiers came to mind.
+I decided I would suggest it to daddy next time the ‘Jithery Legs’ took over.